History of Musical Film

 After the Waterfall

-Most of Busby Berkeley's work at MGM would prove commercially successful, most notably several hits costarring Mickey Rooney and Judy Garland (more on them in the pages ahead).
+Busby Berkeley's later work at MGM would prove commercially successful, most notably a series of hits co-starring Mickey Rooney and Judy Garland (more on them in the pages ahead).
 But in the producer-centered MGM system, directors lacked the creative independence and high profile Berkeley had once enjoyed at Warner Brothers.
 Although still capable of creating memorable ensemble moments, Berkeley's emotional instability and verbally abusive on-set treatment of Garland and other performers eroded his reputation.
 He continued working as a screen choreographer, but faded into relative obscurity by the 1950s.

 In time, Berkeley's Warner Brothers musicals were rediscovered by scholars and film buffs.
 He became a popular presence at universities and on TV talk shows, and served as production supervisor for the smash hit 1971 Broadway revival of No, No Nanette starring Ruby Keeler.
 Whatever Berkeley's personal demons, his 1930s screen musicals remain cultural landmarks, cementing his place in cinematic history.